Modelizer/Laravel-Selenium/README.md

 ## Key Points:
 1. You don't need to download anything except this package.
-2. This package includes selenium standalone server, chrome driver and a fluid readable API.
+2. This package includes the selenium standalone server, chrome driver, and a fluid, readable API.
-3. Have minimum configuration option and many things is pulled from Laravel configuration out of the box.
+3. Has a minimum configuration option and many things are pulled from the Laravel configuration right out of the box.

 ## Requirements:
 1. Java should be installed on local machine.